ponseko/jymkit/README.md

 ## 🏠 Environments

 JymKit is not aimed at delivering a full environment suite.
-However, it does come equiped with the a `jym.make(...)` command to import environments from existing suites and wrap them appropriately to the JymKit API standard.
+However, it does come equipped with a `jym.make(...)` command to import environments from existing suites and wrap them appropriately to the JymKit API standard.
 For example, using environments from Gymnax:

 ```python
 import jymkit as jym